Skip to main content Skip to footer

 • Implement a new sales training program for new hires

 Remember: you can’t do everything at once!
-So now that you’ve broken down that big goal into bite-sized chunks, you need to figure out the perfect order for completing the tasks.
-In the above instance, you need to hire new sales representatives before starting a sales training program.
+After you’ve broken down a big goal into bite-sized chunks, figure out the perfect order for completing the tasks.
+In the above example, you need to hire new sales representatives before starting a sales training program.

 Now, set some milestones for significant events or checkpoints along the project.
 Some typical milestones are: